mattermost/docs/source/install/self-managed-changelog.md

 ### Bug Fixes
  - Fixed an issue where Enterprise features labeled as "Professional Feature" appeared in the **System Console** sidebar.
  - Fixed an issue where the transparency for PNG images in image previews and thumbnails was not preserved.
- - Fixed an issue where screen readers failed to announce “No results found” in the Direct Message modal.
+ - Fixed an issue where screen readers failed to announce “No results found” in the direct message modal.
  - Fixed an issue where minipreview data was not generated nor stored for images imported from Slack.
  - Fixed the error message that appears on the **Reset Password** page when inputting a password with fewer than five characters.
  - Fixed an issue where ``Get categories`` with the "exclude" option did not return categories for deleted teams a user was no longer a member of.
- - Fixed an issue where a randomly generated default message-ID was not added for every outgoing email.
+ - Fixed an issue where a randomly-generated default message-ID wasn't added for every outgoing email.
- - Fixed an issue where custom groups could be created with at-mention names that are reserved words (@channel, @here, @all).
+ - Fixed an issue where custom groups could be created with @mention names that are reserved words (@channel, @here, @all).
  - Fixed an issue where 404 errors were shown when APIv4 had an incorrect content-type header.
  - Fixed an issue where messages from bots and webhooks could not be forwarded.
  - Fixed an issue where inline images did not appear in the channel header.